sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/README.md

 ### DATA MANAGEMENT

 - Load map data: ADM units (3 layers), hazard (one or as many layers as RP scenarios) and exposure (population map, land cover, etc).
-In this example, we use FATHOM river flood data.
+In this example, we use FATHOM river flood data (light blue) and population data (blue to red).

   <img width=50% src="https://user-images.githubusercontent.com/44863827/151356823-3687e507-1408-411b-ae8a-2b6c5a1259b3.png">